-There are many dangers that can commonly be found on construction worksites across America.
+There are many dangers that can be found on construction work sites across America.
 Some of these hazards are rather obvious, but others may not be so easy to spot.
-By learning what to look out for, construction workers, their supervisors and the companies they work for can identify hazards before they can lead to a serious injury.
+By learning what to look out for, construction workers, their supervisors, and the companies they work for can identify hazards before they lead to a serious injury.
 Here is a list of some of the most common types of construction accidents among U.S. workers.

-Construction workers are also at risk of being struck by falling objects, such as unsecured tools, equipment and building materials.
-Falling objects can lead to minor injuries, such as cuts, bruises and abrasions, or serious injuries, such as traumatic brain injuries.
-A total of 90 construction workers died after being struck by falling objects in 2015.
-That number represents 9.6 percent of all construction industry deaths.
+Construction workers are also at risk of being struck by falling objects, such as unsecured tools, equipment, and building materials.
+Falling objects can lead to minor injuries, such as cuts, bruises, and abrasions, or more serious damage like traumatic brain injuries.

-Backovers and crushed-between accidents take place when a worker is run over by a vehicle or piece of equipment, trapped or crushed in machinery, or caught in a collapsing structure.
-These types of accidents accounted for 67, or 7.2 percent, of all construction worker deaths in 2015.
+Back-overs and crushed-between accidents take place when a worker gets struck or run over by a vehicle or piece of equipment, trapped or crushed in machinery, or caught in a collapsing structure.

-Construction workers perform hard labor that often requires repetitive motion.
-This can lead to overuse injuries of the muscles, joints, ligaments and tendons.
-Further, many construction projects are conducted during the hot summer months, which can lead to heat exhaustion and heat stroke.
-Workers can also suffer from frostbite or hypothermia when working in freezing conditions.
+Construction workers perform hard labor for long hours, and that often requires repetitive motion.
+This can lead to overuse injuries of the muscles, joints, ligaments, and tendons.

-Certain construction sites can expose workers to dangerous airborne particles, causing a condition known as pneumoconiosis.
-The top causes of this condition are asbestos, coal dust and silica.
-According to OSHA, the risk of silica exposure is highest when workers are sandblasting paint and rust from buildings, bridges and other surfaces.
-Activities such as drilling, brick cutting and concrete mixing can also cause silica dust to enter the air.
-OSHA regulations limit the amount of airborne silica that a construction worker can be exposed to during a single shift.
+According to OSHA, the risk of silica exposure remains highest while workers sandblast paint and remove rust from buildings, bridges, and other surfaces.
+Activities such as drilling, brick cutting, and concrete mixing can also cause silica dust to enter the air.
+OSHA regulations limit the amount of airborne silica to which a construction worker can be exposed during a single shift.